abuech2s/nmeasim/Readme.md

 ### Advices:

  * General advices:
-   - The simulator will check every `15s`, if the file `config.xml` was modified (based on MD5 hash).
+   - The simulator checks every `15s`, if the file `config.xml` was modified (based on MD5 hash).
 In case of changes, the configuration file is reloaded automatically.
    - It is recommended, that the IP-Address should be set with the default IPv4 structure `x.x.x.x`.

  * Advices for `gps`:
-   - If `radar` or `weather` are active, `gps` will be automatically activated as well (in this case the active-flag of `gps` will be ignored).
+   - If `radar` or `weather` are active, `gps` will be automatically activated as well (in this case the `active`-flag of `gps` will be ignored).
    - The variable `nroftrack` will be ignored.
 GPS sentences correspond just to single object.

  * Advices for `radar`:
    - The variable `nroftrack` will be ignored.
    - The simulator handles a list of fixed positions of track objects.
    - RATTM-messages are generated, if the GPS position is close enough to the stored track objects.